yumoL/cybersecurity-project2/README.md

 Attacker: Ubuntu 18.04.5 LTS (physical machine) (IP address 172.28.128.1 and 192.168.1.166)

-Before conducting attacks, we run `sudo nmap -sS -sV -v -n -p- 172.28.128.3` to scan . `-sS` sends TCP SYN; `-sV` probes open ports to determine service/version info, `-v` represents verbose, showing the scan process, `-n` ignores DNS resolution as the target machine and the attacker are in the same internal network, and `-p-` scans all 65535 ports.
+Before conducting attacks, run `sudo nmap -sS -sV -v -n -p- 172.28.128.3` to scan ports of target mahcine. `-sS` sends TCP SYN; `-sV` probes open ports to determine service/version info, `-v` represents verbose, showing the scan process, `-n` ignores DNS resolution as the target machine and the attacker are in the same internal network, and `-p-` scans all 65535 ports.

 Result: